Making Olive Oil

 Oil and Water don't mix

 The final step in olive oil making separates the oil from the vegetable water using a centrifuge.
 At this point, perhaps only a couple hours after harvesting, the olive oil can be enjoyed—what a wonderful sensory experience!
-And what a difference from making wine, which requires many months of aging in oak barrels.
+And what a difference from making wine, which requires many months of aging in oak barrels to truly enjoy.
 Olive oil bottled soon after pressing (while it is still cloudy) is called Olio Nuovo, which has an amazing fresh, fruity aroma and flavor.
 Most of the olive oil we let rest for several months until the solids gravitate to the bottom, and the clear olive oil on top is bottled as a traditional extra virgin olive oil.